Embedded Intelligence is...

 Our unique 4-year PhD

-Our researchers have access to considerable expertise in postgraduate teaching and research supervision in the fields of sensors, system design, embedded software and systems, applications engineering and systems services.
+Our researchers had access to considerable expertise in postgraduate teaching and research supervision in the fields of sensors, system design, embedded software and systems, applications engineering and systems services.

-They also benefit from the accredited 'Transition Zone' training programme and have the opportunity to gain an ILM Level 3 Certificate in Leadership and Management.
+They also benefitted from the accredited 'Transition Zone' training programme and had the opportunity to gain an extra qualification (ILM Level 3 Certificate in Leadership and Management) via the Institute of Leadership and Management.

-Our students follow a bespoke, industry-informed programme of training with focused, deep technical training and experience in an embedded intelligence thematic area central to their doctoral studies.
+Our students followed a bespoke, industry-informed programme of training with focused, deep technical training and experience in an Embedded Intelligence thematic area central to their doctoral studies.